-The Vale is a vast wilderness ringed by impassable mountains, its borders magically severed from the rest of the world by the sorcerous might of Ursinoen, the mysterious figure who calls this land her domain.
-The inhabitants of the Vale call themselves the Valefolk—a diverse collection of races and cultures who have lived here in exile for generations after fleeing their war-torn homeland centuries ago and finding asylum in this strange land.
+The Vale is a vast wilderness ringed by impassable mountains, severed from the rest of the world through the sorcery of Ursinoen, a mysterious figure who calls this ancient land her domain.
+The inhabitants of the Vale call themselves the Valefolk—a diverse collection of races and cultures who have lived here in exile for generations following their exodus from their war-torn homeland centuries ago.

 Two thousand years ago, the Aelfyr of the forest realm of Cormesta and the Druune of the mountain kingdom of Ngindorath were locked in a vicious struggle for territorial dominion.
 For centuries neither side could prevail, so both realms languished in a state of constant war.
 The impasse was broken by the fateful arrival of the Helvig, a proud warrior race led by a noble king named Navarian.
 These tall and hardy people had crossed the wide waters of the Belerin in search of a new home following the devastation of their homeland by a fiery cataclysm.

-Upon making landfall, the Helvig began construction of settlements and fortifications, unknowingly taking timber from the sacred groves of the Aelfyr.
-This enraged the Aelfyr who assailed Navarian's people without warning and sought to drive them back into the sea.
-Although the Aelfyr wielded great magics, the Helvig employed a strange metal called sky-iron which confounded their powers.
-Moreover, the Helvig possessed greater skill at arms, and they defended themselves with unexpected ferocity and routed their attackers.
-It was a victory that came at a great cost, however, for during the battle Navarian's wife and son were slain.
+Upon making landfall, the Helvig began making settlements and fortifications, taking timber from the sacred groves of the Aelfyr.
+This enraged the Aelfyr who assailed Navarian's people without warning, seeking to drive the strangers back into the sea.
+The Aelfyr wielded great magics, but the Helvig employed a strange metal called sky-iron which confounded their powers.
+Moreover, the Helvig were possessed of great skill in battle, and they routed the Aelfyr.
+The victory came at great cost, however, for Navarian's wife and son were slain during the conflict.

-News of the battle reached Durogan, High King of Ngindorath, and he sent envoys to the Helvig camp bearing gifts of gold, precious gems, and finely wrought jewels together with an offer of alliance.
-Consumed by the loss of his loved ones, and desiring vengeance, Navarian accepted the offer without hesitation and mustered his people for war.
-But on the eve of battle, Ceridwen, High Queen of the Aelfyr, appeared unexpectedly in Navarian's camp and offered herself in marriage if he would stay his wrath against her people.
-Beguiled by Ceridwen's unearthly beauty, Navarian's revenge was displaced by desire, and he consented to the union in spite of his honor.
+News of the Aelfyr defeat reached Asmundar, High King of Ngindorath, who sent envoys to the Helvig camp bearing gifts of gold, precious gems, and finely wrought jewels together with an offer of alliance.
+Desiring vengeance for his losses, Navarian accepted the offer readily and mustered his people for war.
+But on the eve of battle, Ceridwen, High Queen of the Aelfyr, came forth unexpectedly and stood before Navarian, offering herself in wedlock if he would stay his wrath against her people.
+Beguiled by Ceridwen's unearthly beauty, Navarian's revenge melted away, and he consented to the union in spite of his honor.

-At dawn the war horns sounded and the Druune and Helvig armies marched together on Cormesta.
-But as the Aelfyr advanced to meet them, a signal went up from their lines and the Helvig turned against the Druune, causing great slaughter and confusion among their ranks.
-The treachery was sealed by Navarian himself, who fought his way past Durogan's bodyguard and plunged his sword through the High King's heart.
-With the death of their king and their forces outflanked, many of the Druune lost their will to fight and either routed or surrendered.
-In the aftermath of the catastrophic battle, Ngindorath sued for peace and the Druune became vassals to their conquerors.
+When the war horns sounded at dawn, the Druune and Helvig armies marched on Cormesta.
+Yet, in the moments before battle was joined, the Helvig turned on the Druune, causing great slaughter and confusion among their ranks.
+Navarian himself sealed his treachery by fighting past the bodyguard of Asmundar and plunging his sword through the High King's heart.
+With the death of their liege and their forces outflanked, the Druune lost their will to fight and routed or surrendered.
+Ngindorath sued for peace not long after, and the Druune became vassals to their conquerors.

 The kingdom of Corvindus was forged in the years that followed, its citizens united under the reign of its first sovereign, Corantin, the half-blooded son of Navarian and Ceridwen.
 As Corvindus grew in wealth and prosperity, migration and conquest brought other nations under its influence, slowly transforming the kingdom into a multi-cultural empire.
 Throughout this period of expansion the Druune moved past their vassal status and established themselves in society, occupying key positions in the empire's military and bureaucracy, and becoming integral to the day-to-day functioning of the realm.
 Unknown at this time, however, was the existence of a faction of Druune dissidents called the Runelords who longed for the glory days of their people's past.
 With a vast network in place, these conspirators plotted against the empire and awaited the day when their plans could be brought to fruition.